 For example, this is why you can't release Pokémon or delete HM moves on the field: ending up without Surf could strand you on an island if there was no PC, making you a prisoner of your own poor swimming ability.

 Played straight if you end up with certain glitch Pokémon, most of which will freeze the game and at least one of which will cause your save file to corrupt upon catching it and attempting to access the storage system.
-Contrary to popular belief, however, MissingNo. will not do this; only a good amount of the REAL glitch Pokémon will.
+Contrary to popular belief, however, MissingNo. will not do thisnote though it does ruin your Hall of Fame, but many of the game's other glitch Pokémon will.

 Played equally straight with Glitch City if entered carelessly.
 If you make it there without bringing any Pokémon that know Fly/Teleport (Or at least the HM/TM respectively and Pokémon who can learn said moves), your only exit is to reset the power.
 Oh, and if you actually saved your progress there without any of the above... well, say goodbye to your childhood progress.